rickyamparo/blinker_coding_challenge/README.md

 ### Production
 [Heroku App](https://blinker-coding-challenge.herokuapp.com/)

+The home page contains detailed explanations of the endpoints and their requirements.

 ### API Endpoints

-You can visit any of the routes in our application and view them from your browser by navigating to the heroku hosted app, or localhost:3000 if using `rails server`.
+You can visit any of the routes in my application and view them from your browser by navigating to the heroku hosted app, or localhost:3000 if using `rails server`.
 To view the JSON in a human readable way, it is recommended that you download a Google chrome plugin, or alternatively, view the JSON endpoints in Firefox, which makes JSON human readable by default.

 A full listing of the routes in our application can be found below.

-For a detailed explanation of each endpoint visit the hosted app's [root page]() for more information.

 <table>